Mouthless-Stoat/MouthlessSigil/mouthless/README.md

 ## [Detonator](./detonator.gd)

 Detonator but with customizable damage.
-Add a `detor_dmg` to your card to change the number, this is require
+Add a `detorDmg` to your card to change the number, this is require

 ## [Scry](./scry.gd)